Minesweeper-1/HQC-Team-Minesweeper-1/README.md

-﻿Refactoring Documentation for Project “Minesweeper-1”
+Refactoring Documentation for Project “Minesweeper-1”
 ------------------------------------------------------
 This document describes the steps in the refactoring of the team project "Minesweeper-1" in the Telerik Academy JavaScript UI & DOM course 2015

 ------------------------------------------------------
 1. Redesigned the project structure: Team "Minesweeper-1"
+	- Created a project Minesweeper.Logic;
+	- Created a namespace UI:
+		- Created a project Minesweeper.UI.Console;
+		- Created a project Minesweeper.UI.WPF;
-	- Renamed the namespace `Mini` to `Minesweeper`
+	- Renamed the namespace `Mini` to `Minesweeper.Logic`
 	- Renamed the class `Команда.cs` to `ConsoleInputProvider.cs`
+	- Renamed the class `Програма.cs` to `StandardMinesweeperEngine.cs`
 	- Created a namespace `Minesweeper.InputProviders`
 	- Moved the class `ConsoleInputProvider.cs` to the namespace `Minesweeper.InputProviders`
 	- Created a namespace `Minesweeper.InputProviders.Contracts`